-At Holding Redlich, our highly experienced lawyers.
 At Holding Redlich we combine our knowledge of the law with our experience of the Australian regulatory environment, our relationships with Government agencies and regulators and our commercial acumen to assist our clients.
 We are experienced in advising all types of businesses in the communications sector, from start-ups to well established companies, recognising the different needs of each business.

 Our expertise includes:

 We have decades of experience in advising advertising agencies and marketing consultancies of all sizes, including Australia’s largest advertising and communications group Clemenger BBDO, on every aspect of their business.

 We advise on client agreements, confidentiality, competitions and trade promotion lotteries, competition law, employment issues, intellectual property including copyright and trademarks, privacy and data protection, and compliance with every law and regulation applicable to the communication of advertisements to the public in Australia including the advertising codes administered by Ad Standards, the Australian Consumer Law, and classification by Free TV Australia.